AndyGiorgio/PorfolioConstructionProject/README.md

 # Factor-Based Portfolio Optimization in Financial Economics

 ## Project Overview
-This project constructs and evaluates portfolios based on well-known market anomalies—momentum, value, and size factors.
+This project constructs and evaluates portfolios based on well-known market anomalies—momentum, value, and volatility factors.
 It incorporates volatility and risk analysis to optimize portfolio performance and compare results against the S&P 500 benchmark over time.
 The goal is to explore the effectiveness of anomaly-driven investment strategies through empirical modeling.

 ## Repository Contents
-- **R code:** Scripts for data ingestion, model construction, portfolio optimization, and performance tracking versus the S&P 500.
+- **R code:** Script for data ingestion, model construction, portfolio optimization, and performance tracking versus the S&P 500.
 - **Final Paper:** A comprehensive research paper detailing methodology, analysis, results, and conclusions.
 - **Presentation:** The final presentation summarizing the project scope, findings, and insights.